sk1981/user-dataset/README.md

 * I have written couple of basic tests as sample, needs to be more thorough and integeration tests needs to be addedcls
 * UX Enchantments like choosing better colour palette and accessibility related enhancements needs to be present
 * React prop types validation or use typescript
+* Responsive Design
+* Better build, with same webpack files for prod and test and html which is automatically generated